Romulo-Moraes/Assembly-Toolkit/README.md

 </a>

 ## Arrays
-The arrays section contains information about creating and manipulate arrays in the Low-Level programming.
-The memory allocation and the required calculation to access an array index are explained in this section.
-Data structures are important for software development, and the array is the most basic structure that we can have here.
+The arrays section provides information on creating and manipulating arrays in low-level programming.
+It explains memory allocation and the calculations required to access array indices.
+As fundamental data structures, arrays are essential for software development.

 <br/>